 Assassin’s Creed Origins

 With so many great games in the series to choose from, narrowing it down to Assassin’s Creed Origins was no easy task.
 But it’s hard to ignore the wonder of ancient Egypt and the doubling down of RPG mechanics from Ubisoft.
 Unlike previous games in the series, Origins completely reinvents what an Assassin’s Creed game is, giving us XP to earn, a comprehensive skill tree to fill, and a much less linear approach to its story.
 It still feels like Assassin’s Creed, featuring some of the mechanics found in the original.
 The focus on complex combat is absolutely one of its strengths, making it feel like a mature evolution of the once simplistic stealth game.
+The best part is that Assassin’s Creed Origins keeps it fresh while establishing itself as a classic Assassin’s Creed game.
+Every time you play, you can delve deep into a new storyline with a plethora of quests.

 - The best PS2 games of all time